 - Open wgcf-teams.

-- Login to Cloudflare Zero Trust using this guide.
+- Login to Cloudflare Zero Trust on your browser.

-- Paste the JWT token on the prompt.
+- Paste the JWT token on the command prompt that is opened by wgcf-teams and press enter.

 The program will output a WireGuard configuration like this: